colmap/colmap/doc/faq.rst

 You can run dense reconstruction on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--DenseMapperOptions.patch_match_gpu_index=0,1,2,3`` runs the dense reconstruction on 4 GPUs in parallel.
+By default, COLMAP runs dense reconstruction on all CUDA-enabled GPUs.

 .. _faq-dense-timeout: